-• FWS funds are not disbursed separately to the student, nor applied to the students account; they are included in the student's regular paycheck.
+• FWS funds are not disbursed separately to the student, nor applied to the student's account; they are included in the student's regular paycheck.
 Work Study awards indicate a maximum amount for which a student is eligible.
-Student's earnings will be monitored each pay period and counted toward their eligibility.
+Student's earnings will be monitored monthly and counted toward their eligibility.